calidw/calidw/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Theming

+The website uses a consistent color scheme throughout all components with red as the primary brand color.
+To maintain this consistency, we've created a theme reference file:

+- `theme.js` - Contains color variables, button styles, and other design elements

+When making changes to the UI, please refer to this file for the correct color values and component styles.
+All buttons should use the standardized gradient (`from-red-800 to-red-700` with a hover state of `from-red-600 to-red-500`).